lalrpop/lalrpop/doc/tutorial.md

 fine).

 To start, let's use `cargo new` to make a new project.
-We'll call it `calculator1` for now:
+We'll call it `calculator`:

 ```
-> cargo new --bin calculator1
+> cargo new --bin calculator
 ```

-We now have to edit the generated `calculator1/Cargo.toml` file to invoke the LALRPOP preprocessor.
-The [resulting file][cargotoml] should look something like:
+We now have to edit the generated [`calculator/Cargo.toml`][cargotoml] file to invoke the LALRPOP preprocessor.
+The resulting file should look something like:

 ```
 [package]
-name = "calculator1"
+name = "calculator"
 version = "0.1.0"
 authors = ["Niko Matsakis <niko@alum.mit.edu>"]
 build = "build.rs" # <-- We added this and everything after!

 [build-dependencies]
 lalrpop = "0.5.0"

+[dependencies]
+lalrpop-util = "0.5.0"
 ```

 Adding a `build` directive to the `[package]` section tells Cargo to